 READ 0200, Reading Skills II WRIT 0200, Writing Skills II DMTH 0200, Intermediate Algebra

-- 2. Re-test on an approved TSI test in a specific skill area and achieve a passing score.
-Contact the Counseling and Testing Office for information on specific college procedures and schedules for testing and re-testing. - 3.
-Achieve a mastery level in PLATO for a specific skill area.
-Contact the Counseling and Testing Office for information on PLATO.
-(Not available at all TSTC colleges). - 4.
-Complete the specific developmental activity prescribed on the individual student TSI plan.
+2. Re-test on an approved TSI test in a specific skill area and achieve a passing score.
+Contact the Counseling and Testing Office for information on specific college procedures and schedules for testing and re-testing.